rustam-swe/todo-app/README.md

 Feel free to submit issues or pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License.# note-app-competition